SWxTREC/h3lioviz/README.md

 ## Running H3lioViz Locally

-Use Node 18 when developing this project.
+When developing this library, use the version of Node specified in package.json, under `engines`.

 See 'Development server' below.